kushidesign/kushi/README.md

 <br>

 ### CSS Shorthand Properties
 [CSS shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) are properties that let you set the values of multiple other CSS properties simultaneously.
-You can write them like this:
+With kushi, you can write them like this:

 ```Clojure
 ;; with tokenized keyword